Kansas Licensing Requirements

 To become a licensed private investigator in the state, you must meet the following requirements:

-- Must verify that you are not incompetent, incapacitated, or impaired by reason of mental condition, deficiency, or disease.
+• You must verify that you are not incompetent, incapacitated, or impaired because of a mental condition, deficiency, or disease.

 Join a Kansas Private Investigator Association

-Whether you’re a seasoned professional, or you’re just starting a career, an industry association is a great way to learn more about the profession, get access to training and development opportunities, and network with others who do similar work.
+Whether you’re a seasoned professional or just starting a career, an industry association is a great way to learn more about the profession, access training and development opportunities, and network with others who do similar work.
 The best place to start in the state is the Kansas Association of Private Investigators.

-Also known as KAPI, The Kansas Association of Private Investigators is a non-profit corporation that was formed to establish and perpetuate high ethical and professional standards and excellence of professional service in the private investigative industry in accordance with the association’s Code of Ethics.
+Also known as KAPI, The Kansas Association of Private Investigators is a non-profit corporation formed to establish and perpetuate high ethical and professional standards and excellence of professional service in the private investigative industry following the association’s Code of Ethics.

-Another greater resource is the Kansas Association of Licensed Investigators, which is a comprehensive organization of detectives and investigative agencies serving the citizens and other organizations for all of their investigative needs.
+Another greater resource is the Kansas Association of Licensed Investigators, a comprehensive organization of detectives and investigative agencies serving the citizens and other organizations for their investigative needs.

 List of Investigation Agencies in Kansas